harvard-dce/canvas-docker/README.md

 * [docker](https://www.docker.com/) (developed & tested w/ v1.5.0)

+## Running

+`docker run --name canvas-docker -p 3000:3000 -d lbjay/canvas-docker`

+This repo is [registered](https://registry.hub.docker.com/u/lbjay/canvas-docker/) at Docker Hub as an automated build.
+So you should also be able to `docker pull lbjay/canvas-docker` to get the pre-built image.

 ## Building

 1. Clone this repo somewhere.
 2. Build the image: `docker build -t canvas-docker .`
 3. Start the container: `docker run -t -i -p 3000:3000 --name canvas-docker canvas-docker`
 4. Point your browser to [http://localhost:3000](http://localhost:3000).
 The admin user/pass login is `canvas@example.edu` / `canvas`.

-## Docker Hub image

-This repo is [registered](https://registry.hub.docker.com/u/lbjay/canvas-docker/) at Docker Hub as an automated build.
-So you should also be able to `docker pull lbjay/canvas-docker` to get the pre-built image.

 ## The "fat" container